giga-sec/gigaSec-Tech-Notes/3. Notes/Why are cookies used in HTTP.md

 ---
-**HTTP is stateless** ==(doesn't keep track of previous requests)== therefore can't remember who you are, thus **==cookies are used to remember you==** like personal settings for website or whether you've visited the website before.
+**HTTP is stateless** ==(doesn't keep track of previous requests)== Therefore can't remember who you are, thus **==cookies are used to remember you==** like personal settings for website or whether you've visited the website before.